Sjeiti/ronvalstarnl/src/data/markdown/post_page-transitions.md

 - indication of an XHR response

 The first should be a clear continuous animation for the duration of the load but not so obvious that it obscures the content.
 Plus it should not be visible immediately; with fast loads showing a spinner for a single frame looks really sloppy.
 The second indication should feel short and natural.
-You could give the transition some sort of order (left/right) or hirarchy (top/bottom) but nothing fancy.
+You could give the transition some sort of order (left/right) or hierarchy (top/bottom) but nothing fancy.

 Now our  timeline becomes